 Depending on the joints affected, normal everyday activities like walking, climbing stairs or going to the bathroom become very challenging.
 If the hands or fingers are affected, tasks such as opening jars or bottles, doing up buttons, crafting or tasks become difficult.
 If the spine is affected, many functional daily activities like rolling or getting out of bed, moving from sitting to standing, getting in and out of a car and many other movements become painful and arduous.

 What to do if you have a diagnosis of osteoarthritis?

-As you can see, the gradual progression of OA can lead to pain, stiffness and eventually to severe limitations of your everyday activities.
+As you can see, the gradual progression of osteoarthritis can lead to pain, stiffness and eventually to severe limitations of your everyday activities.
 However an osteoarthritis diagnosis need not be a life sentence of pain and deterioration.

 You may also like to sign up for our free 14 Day Anti-Inflammatory Meal Plan which will help to control the inflammation associated with osteoarthritis.
-OhMy.Health wants to help you and to educate you about how to protect your joints and prevent the progression of OA – enabling you to live your best, happiest and most active life.
+OhMy.Health wants to help you and to educate you about how to protect your joints and prevent the progression of osteoarthritis – enabling you to live your best, happiest and most active life.

 1. Jordan JM 2008 https://jamanetwork.com/journals/jama/article-abstract/181740

 2. Sinusas K 2012 https://www.aafp.org/afp/2012/0101/p49.html